 Consider the Toiyabe Range within the context of Nevada.
-The Spring Mountains are an urban playground, dotted with trails, ski areas, highways…the state’s sacrificial lamb to man’s urge to explore the wild...on a casual weekend outing close enough to home to still catch dinner and some reality shows.
-The Snake Range, perhaps the state’s quintessential range and also the highest which it can truly call its own, lies five hours away, requiring a concerted effort to reach it, yet its placement within Great Basin National Park makes it a beacon for casual tourists and summit chasers alike.
+The Spring Mountains are an urban playground, dotted with trails, ski areas, highways…the state’s sacrificial lamb to man’s urge to explore the wild...on a casual weekend outing close enough to home to still catch dinner and a reality show nightcap after.
+The Snake Range, perhaps the state’s quintessential range and also the highest which it can truly call its own, lies five hours away, requiring a concerted effort to reach the area, yet its placement within Great Basin National Park makes it a beacon for casual tourists and summit chasers alike.
 Nearby, the Schell Creek Range runs long and high but lacks a real punch.
 Perhaps one can claim the Rubies and the East Humboldts as the state’s most rugged, picturesque, and magical range; it’d be hard to dispute that.
-Yet they seem out of place, a piece of the Sierras scattered hundreds of miles where they belong, living an existence as popular and often photographed outliers.
+Yet they seem out of place, a piece of the Sierras scattered hundreds of miles away from their true abode, living an existence as obscure outliers.

 The highest summit here is claimed by Mt.
 Jefferson in the Toquima Mountains to the east.
 But viewed from afar the Toquimas look less a continuous range than a series of ridges, the largest and oblong one in the middle being the highest peak within a few hundred miles in any direction.
 But it is the Toiyabes that catch your eye, whether coming into Austin via US-50 or driving down NV-305 coming down from Battle Mountain.
 These high, bare peaks loom over the barren steppes of the heart of the Great Basin in an unbroken, continuous chain; close your eyes and you can imagine beneath these giants Mongol hordes, aboriginal tribesmen, or any harbinger you’d wish from a more primitive time.
 Far from being the state’s highest, or sharpest, or most rugged or picturesque range, I think a claim can be made that they are the state’s most consistent, most fitting, the one range you can always depend on to pack a punch that represents the environs of the state as a whole.